Accelerated Aging Studies

 Make a Difference

 The online dual/accelerated bachelor's to master's in Aging Studies is designed to prepare qualified students for graduate work in Aging Studies at WSU, while allowing them to earn credit towards their bachelor's degree.
-The accelerated program is ideal for undergraduate students across multiple disciplines entering their junior/senior year.
+The accelerated program is ideal for any undergraduate junior/senior student seeking to complement their area of study with graduate aging coursework.
 A student admitted to the accelerated program will be allowed to enroll in courses for dual UG/Grad credit (up to 9 credit hours) while still completing their undergraduate degree requirements.
-Recommended courses include, but are not limited to: AGE 717AGE 718, and AGE 798.

 Prospective students apply for admission to the graduate school during the semester prior to the first semester in which he/she intends to enroll in a course for dual credit.
 To be considered for admission to the accelerated program, a prospective student must submit a graduate school application fee, and satisfy the admission requirements.
 Admissions are considered on a rolling deadline.